kekse1/v4/docs/modules/web/page.md

 # **`page`**.js
 A page is loaded on demand, and inserted into the `#MAIN`/`<main>` of the site.
-So not the whole website is being reloaded (with all the JavaScript etc.), but only the content, when neccessary (when the user/client requests it).
+So not the whole website is being reloaded (with all the JavaScript etc.), but only the content, when necessary (when the user/client requests it).

 ## Functions
 - [x] Catches all clicks on elements with `[href]` attribute (and animates them), if below page path